marina601/discover-malta/TESTING.md

     - If the user is logged in, the form will be pre-filled with user details stored in a user profile
     - The user may click a box to save or update their personal information during the checkout process
     - Once the user enters a card number, Stripe will act as a secure payment platform and check that all required details are correct.
-    - On successful checkout, the user will be redirected to the *complete checkcout* view, where the ticket summary will be displayed.
+    - On successful checkout, the user will be redirected to the *complete checkout* view, where the ticket summary will be displayed.
     - A message at the top of the screen will let the user know that a confirmation email has been sent to their email address.
-    - The user will receive a confirmation email which will display their order number, which they will need to present to the trip provider on the day of the trip
+    - The user will receive a confirmation email that will display their order number, which they will need to present to the trip provider on the day of the trip
-    - A logged in user may also view their order history on their profile page.
+    - A logged-in user may also view their order history on their profile page.
     - User card details are not stored in the database.

 6. As a returning user, I want to get an instant email confirmation of my transaction.